 What is the BC Energy Step Code?

-For Part 9 homes and buildings, the BC Energy Step code sets five performance levels or “steps” with the higher steps being more energy efficient, step five being that the home is net-zero energy ready, meaning it produces as much energy as it consumes.
+For Part 9 homes and buildings, the BC Energy Step code sets five performance levels or “steps” that exceed the base BC Building Code, with the higher steps being more energy efficient.
+Step 1 indicates a home performs as well as, or better, than a building constructed to meet the minimum prescriptive energy efficiency requirements of the BC Building Code.
+Step 5 indicates the home has been constructed as net-zero energy ready (NZER), meaning it produces as much energy as it consumes.
 Local governments can choose to require or incentivize a given step for new home construction in their community.
 Builders and developers have an opportunity to set themselves apart by building to higher steps than required.

 - Better Affordability – Reduced energy consumption results in lower energy costs.

-- Increased Comfort – The increased insulation and airtightness mean that better equipped to maintain more even temperatures throughout the home.
+- Increased Comfort – Increased insulation and airtightness within a home means that it is better equipped to maintain a more even temperature throughout, for a more comfortable home.

-- Better Health – Energy efficient homes do a better job of filtering and refreshing the indoor air, infiltration of unwanted mould and moisture.
+- Better Health – Energy efficient homes do a better job of refreshing the indoor air by filtering out unwanted mould, moisture, pollen and other allergens.

-- Improved Durability – Your home is less likely to have moisture and condensation issues that can lead to the deterioration of you building envelope.
+- Improved Durability – A high-efficiency home is less likely to have moisture and condensation issues that can lead to the deterioration of the building envelope.

 If you are interested in learning about the Step Code or planning to build to Step Code level 1, 2, 3, 4 or 5, you can find more information at the official website, BC Energy Step Code, or speak with an Energy Coach to find out where to get started or contact an Energy Advisor to start planning your BC Energy Step Code compliant new construction.